amitxv/PC-Tuning/docs/research.md

     <img src="/media/network-monitor-new-capture.png" width="450">

-- Open the application that you have applied a DSCP value for and reproduce a scenario where packets will be sent and received (e.g. an online gaming match)
+- Open the application that you have applied a DSCP value for and reproduce a scenario where packets will be sent and received such as an online gaming match

 - Press F5 to start logging.
 After 30 seconds or so press F7 to stop the log